mr21sanger/CryptoTracker/README.md

 • Functionality: Displays cryptocurrency prices, charts, search/filter options, and user authentication forms.<br>
 2. Back-end Server (Django):
-• Description: Handles the logic, data processing, and business rules of the application.
+• Description: Handles the application's logic, data processing, and business rules.
 • Technologies: Django framework (Python), PostgreSQL (or another database).<br>
-• Functionality: Manages user authentication, interacts with the database to store and retrieve data, integrates with external APIs for real-time cryptocurrency prices.<br>
+• Functionality: Manages user authentication, interacts with the database to store and retrieve data, and integrates with external APIs for real-time cryptocurrency prices.<br>
 3. API Integration:
 • Description: Integrates with a public API CoinGecko to